Research

 - Develop statistical methods to better represent the complexity of educational and social processes.

-- Develop software tools to implement new methods (including MLwiN and the new Stat-JR software system).
+- Develop software tools to implement new methods.

 - Illustrate the application of new methods to address research questions in education, demography, psychology and public health.